skylight-hq/skylight.digital/_projects/talkto.md

 {% capture summary %}
   <p>
-    TalkTo was a popular digital messaging service that let consumers text any business &mdash; such as a local grocery store or government office &mdash; using their mobile or desktop device, and receive a response within minutes.
+    TalkTo was a popular digital messaging service that let consumers text any business — such as a local grocery store or government office — using their mobile or desktop device, and receive a response within minutes.
   </p>
 {% endcapture %}